 Encryption provides a highly effective way to protect your internet behavior, communications, and data.
 The main problem with using encryption is that its use flags you up to organizations such as the NSA for closer scrutiny.

-Details of the NSA’s data collection rules are here.
+Details of the NSA’s data collection rules were revealed by the guardian in 2013.
 What it boils down to is that the NSA examines data from US citizens, then discards it if it's found to be uninteresting.
 Encrypted data, on the other hand, is stored indefinitely until the NSA can decrypt it.

 The NSA can keep all data relating to non-US citizens indefinitely, but practicality suggests that encrypted data gets special attention.